top of page

 My first year - I didn't know what was going on

-During the first year, I still didn't know what was going on with me.
-I felt guilty because I couldn't explain my situation at my work, not only my coworkers but also anyone around me, even myself.
-I tried acting like nothing was wrong most of the time, but from the inside, I felt like EVERYTHING was wrong.
+During the first year, I still didn’t know what was going on with me.
+I felt guilty because I couldn’t explain my situation at work—not only to my coworkers but also to anyone around me, including myself.
+I tried to act like nothing was wrong most of the time, but inside, I felt like EVERYTHING was wrong.

-I had a hard time sleeping, couldn't concentrate, felt overwhelmed all the time, cried a lot not knowing the reason why, felt so tired, got a pressure on my head all the time, couldn't read, couldn't watch any screens, couldn't manage any sounds/light, had shortness of breath, felt a pressure on my chest and so restless.
+I had a hard time sleeping, couldn’t concentrate, and felt overwhelmed all the time.
+I cried a lot without knowing why, felt so tired, experienced constant pressure in my head, couldn’t read, couldn’t watch any screens, couldn’t handle any sounds or light, had shortness of breath, felt pressure on my chest, and was extremely restless.
 During that time, I was home most of the time, alone.

-I couldn't manage to see a lot of people as I always did before because it made me so overwhelmed in a short period.
-I couldn't drive a car, use public transport or even ride my bike.
-It was hard to manage here in Amsterdam as it can be so busy!
+I couldn’t manage to see many people as I had before because it made me feel overwhelmed in a short period.
+I couldn’t drive a car, use public transport, or even ride my bike.
+It was hard to manage in Amsterdam, as it can be so busy!

 2022.08.13 - Brandinshoot Silvie - Schoorl, Groet & Hargen - Captured.byShelly-404-min.jpg